eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 card: two-years-of-rust.webp
 ---

-I spent the last two years writing b2b SaaS in Rust, so now is the ideal time to reflect on the experience and write about it.
+I spent the last two years writing b2b SaaS in [Rust], so now is the ideal time to reflect on the experience and write about it.

 # Learning {#learning}